davidstutz/superpixel-benchmark/docs/EXECUTABLES.md

         Superpixels: An Evaluation of the State-of-the-Art.
         Computing Research Repository, abs/1612.01601.

-**Note that it should not be required to use this tool in most cases, unless parameters need to be optimized on new datasets or for new algorithms.
-THE PARAMETERS USED IN [1] ARE DETAILED [HERE](PARAMETERS.md).**
+Note that it should not be required to use this tool in most cases, unless parameters need to be optimized on new datasets or for new algorithms.

 For parameter optimization, the command line tools for all algorithms are normed in the sense that they provide the parameters `-i` and `-o` for input and output.